haris867/haris867/README.md

 ### Hi there 👋

-My name is Haris Usman and I'm a 24 year old web developer based is Oslo, Norway.

-I've just finished my Front-End Development studies at Noroff.
+My name is Haris Usman and I'm a 24 year old web developer based is Oslo, Norway, and I've just finished my Front-End Development studies at Noroff.

+🎨 I'm passionate about creating beautiful and responsive web sites that stand out and that retains a certain ✨edge✨

+💻 Actively looking for employment now that I've finished my studies and currently working on freelance projects like [LC Troop - coming soon](https://lctroop.com/).

+⚽️ When I'm not in front of my screen coding, I play and watch football(mostly play)

 ### Skills: